wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 all the same!

 **M:**&ensp;For this it must be free of inner contradictions, which is not the case.
-Why not work on the theory that you are your own creätion and creätor?
+Why not work on the theory that you are your own creation and creator?
 At least there will be no external God to battle with.

-**Q:**&ensp;This world is so rich and complex — how could I creäte it?
+**Q:**&ensp;This world is so rich and complex — how could I create it?

 **M:**&ensp;Do you know yourself enough to know what you can do and what you cannot?
 You do not know your own powers.
 You never investigated.
 Begin with